EllaBrands/stanDev/Testing-Stan-using-Gnu-Make-and-Python.md

 Note: variables in `make/local` override variables in `~/.config/stan/make/local`.

 **Nota bene:** these build instructions are not in the released version yet.
-This is for v2.18.0++.
+This is for the `develop` branch (post v2.18.0.
 Prior to this, the build instructions are similar, but not identical.

 There are a lot of make variables that can be set.
 In general, `CXXFLAGS_*` is for C++ compiler flags, `CPPFLAGS_*` is for C preprocessor flags, `LDFLAGS_*` is for linker flags, and `LDLBIS_*` is for libraries that need to be linked in.